christophersbarrett/mulberry-wiki/Styles-and-Theming.md

 ### Tweaking the existing default theme

 When you scaffold an app it gives you a complete copy of the default theme in `themes/default`.
 If you don't want something drastically different, this is a good starting point that you can tweak as needed.
-The starting point is `base.scss`.
-This is where you add your styles or import other files.
+The starting point is `base.scss`, where you add your styles or import other files.
+If you just want to change some colors or fonts, you can modify those in the `_settings.scss` file.

 The built in themes may change or be updated with bugfixes in the future, but since you're working on your own copy, you won't get them immediately.
 To get the latest themes, type

     mulberry update_themes